vlarsson/vlarsson.github.io/_pages/teaching.md

 ### Previous MSc/BSc/Sem Thesis
 **Master Thesis**
+- Axel Ahlin 2025, *Estimating Infrared-to-Visible Light Ratio in Images Using Gradient-Boosted Decision Trees and Multilayer Perceptrons*
 - Oscar Broddegård, Caesar Ringström 2024 *Calibration of extrinsic camera parameters by identifying lines in a monocular view of a soccer field*
 - Gustav Hanning 2024 *Image Retrieval Re-ranking using Graph Neural Networks*
 - Roos Bottema 2024 *Using Neural Radiance Fields and Gaussian Splatting for 3D reconstruction of aircraft inspections*